ginolhac/chip-seq/docs/index.md

 disk free scans all disks mounted.
 Could takes time to display the global usage.
 Please worry if only few Mb are available on the disk you are planning to write to.

+check also your own quota with `df-ulhpc` on the frontend.

 ### closing connection